 Gs are being transferred in state and placed on stg lockdown.
 Here at Crossroads inmates are being denied medical attention, showers, law library, visitation, and feeding on time.
 Our meals is bags of green baloney and hard biscuits.
 Can you call to ask why we are not getting hot meals, showers, medical, and access to the law library for court deadlines.
 Staff say we may be like this for 2 months.

-In the aftermath of the riot, DOC employees speaking to the media outlet KQ 2 state that the situation at Crossroads is “a pressure cooker.”
+In the aftermath of the uprising, DOC employees speaking to the media outlet KQ 2 state that the situation at Crossroads is “a pressure cooker.”
 They continue: “Sources said they can hear the bomb ticking.
 It’s a prison understaffed bursting at its seams with angry inmates.”

 “They are fed up,” Patti said.
 “And they are scared.”

-Additionally, sources leak documents to KQ 2 showing that portions of the electric fence at Crossroads had been down for months.
+Sources later leak documents to KQ 2 showing that portions of the electric fence at Crossroads had been down for months.

 “Employee says staffing conditions at Cameron prison led to riot“, KSBH Kansas City, May 14, 2018.